For more information, please visit our Integrated Spine Care site

 What are the risks?

-In addition to the standard surgical and anesthestic related risks of bleeding, infection, stroke, coma, heart attack, and death, the specific risks to spinal decompression are blood vessel damage, nerve damage, leak of cerebrospinal fluid and the need for further surgery.
-Most people do very well following a spinal decompresion, with low complication rates.
+In addition to the standard surgical and anesthetic related risks of bleeding, infection, stroke, coma, heart attack, and death, the specific risks to spinal decompression are blood vessel damage, nerve damage, leak of cerebrospinal fluid and the need for further surgery.
+Most people do very well following a spinal decompression, with low complication rates.